 you will need to add the configuration information for your descriptor handler to the

 stocking-handlers.xml file.
-Just add a new descriptor-handler
+Just add a new descriptor-handler entry, setting the

 mime-type and class name of your handler.
 After that, the stocking framework knows how to stock your